Make a Difference in Today’s Healthcare Field

-HL 300 Foundations of Healthcare Leadership (5)
+Foundations of Healthcare Leadership (5)

-This course provides an introduction to the healthcare management profession and examines relevant theories, principles and styles of leadership and administration.
+This course provides an introduction to the healthcare management profession and examines relevant theories, principles, and styles of leadership and administration.
 Emphasis is placed on management and leadership theories as they relate to healthcare organizations.
 Students will become familiar with the process of staffing, leading, motivating, and evaluating the performance of healthcare professionals.

-HL 310 Legal and Ethical Issues in Healthcare Administration (5)
+Legal and Ethical Issues in Healthcare Administration (5)

-HL 320 Issues and Trends in Healthcare Administration (5)
+Issues and Trends in Healthcare Administration (5)

-HL 330 Health Informatics (5)
+Health Informatics (5)

-HL 340 Healthcare Administration Human Resource Management (5)
+Healthcare Admin Human Resources Management (5)